Braunwald in Winter offers skiing, hiking, toboggan runs, ice climbing, and more winter fun options for both young and old.

 To reach Braunwald, take the train going to Linthal Braunwaldbahn (1 hour and 30 minutes from Zurich).
 If you are driving a car, the address of the valley station is Stachelbergstrasse 2, 8783 Linthal.
 From Linthal Braunwald, take the funicular up to Braunwald.
 It is the only connection to Braunwald.

 For more than 100 years, the car-free family village of Braunwald was only accessible with the funicular.
 In fact, in 1907, the entire journey took 20 minutes from the valley up to the mountain village.
 Nowadays, the ride going from Linthal to Braunwald 607 meters higher takes only roughly 6 to 7 minutes.

-From Braunwald, one can choose to take either the cable car from Hüttenberg to Grotzenbüel area (1,561 meters) or Burstberg to Gumen area.
+From Braunwald, one can choose to take either the cable car from Hüttenberg to the Grotzenbüel area (1,561 meters) or Burstberg to the Gumen area.

 - The second option to take the combination cableway includes alternating 4-person gondolas and 2-person chairlifts from Burstberg to Gumen (1,901 meters).
 This ride encompasses two kilometers with over 590 meters in height ascent.
 The combination cable ride takes roughly eight minutes from Braunwald to Gumen.